arkuuu/arkuuu/README.md

 ### Hi there 👋

-- I'm currently working as a Senior Software Developer at CHECK24, with a focus on PHP, but also JS
+- I'm working as a Senior Software Developer at CHECK24, with focus on PHP, but also JS
 - In my spare time I'm currently learning iOS development
 - I'm the creator of [Segeltrimm App](https://www.segeltrimm-app.de), a small iOS app and my hobby project
 - When I'm not programming, I'm sailing on the Baltic Sea with my wife and our little daughter